Dairon Blanco Preview, Player Props: Royals vs. Tigers

 - Blanco has six doubles, four triples, two home runs and 10 walks while batting .226.

-- He has hit a home run in two of 40 games played this year, and in 1.6% of his plate appearances.
+- In 40 games played this season, he has hit a homer in just two of them.

-- In 30.0% of his games this season, Blanco has driven in at least one run.
-In three of those games (7.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Blanco has had an RBI in 12 games this season (30.0%), including three multi-RBI outings (7.5%).
+He has also driven in three or more of his team's runs in two contests.

 - He has scored in nine of 40 games (22.5%), including multiple runs twice.